 Sublime nature also transports us to the junction where the finite meets the infinite.
 Where another measure of things begins.

 This sense of refinement approaching perfection is the underlying quality, the fundamental virtue, we yearn for in nature.
 It’s what we’re drawn to in an idyllic landscape.

 Conservation of nature in Canada, and elsewhere, may not just be important to maintain ecology, or an ancient cultural context.

 Perhaps we also need to conserve some places, in their perfection, for their power of metaphor.

 Areas like the Kitlope not only serve to remind us of our deepest origins, but they also nudge us towards that which we strive to become.

-*Thanks to Toque & Canoe’s partners in tourism for making this post possible.
+*Our writer was a guest of Maple Leaf Adventures.
 This story was not reviewed or edited by our partners before publication.